dysemjay/dys-server-guide/guide.md

 * The sv_lan ConVar does not prevent the server being accessed from outside the local area network.
 Binding SRCDS to a LAN IP address, then forwarding the port being listened on, will cause the server to be accessible from outside the LAN, and visible from the internet tab in the server browser.
 A more sane way for sv_lan to behave, is to prevent the server from being accessed by a host outside the subnet of the bound IP address.

 * The functionality of the sv_pure ConVar is very unclear.
-Many of the files that it attempts to load are not present with a clean install of Dystopia; the only present one is <Name of server directory>/dystopia/pure_server_whitelist.txt.
-It also appears that this file can be loaded from <Name of server directory>/dystopia/cfg as well.
+Many of the files that it attempts to load are not present with a clean install of Dystopia; the only present one is `<Name of server directory>/dystopia/pure_server_whitelist.txt`.
+It also appears that this file can be loaded from `<Name of server directory>/dystopia/cfg` as well.
 Generally speaking, the files loaded by a given sv_pure setting do not match those specified in the description of the ConVar provided by the server.
 In actuality, I have not done much testing with sv_pure, as I have almost always set it to 2 in a production environment.

   Another oddity is that sv_pure seems to always be set to 0 upon server start.
 This occurs after ConVars passed from the command line are processed, but before server.cfg (and the map) is loaded.
 As far as I know, sv_pure must be set before a map loads, in order to take effect.
 The result is that sv_pure will effectively be 0 for the very first map loaded by the server; it should work correctly for subsequent maps.